odinje/puppet-suricata/README.md

   }
 ```

-###Don't want this module to manager suricatas user, and run with your own?
+###Don't want this module to manage suricatas user, and run suricata as another user?

 ```puppet
   class { ::suricata: